 Back and lay betting outcome

-These two bets (back and lay bet) effectively cancel each other out leaving you where you started.
+As I mentioned above, these two bets (the back and lay bet) effectively cancel each other out leaving you where you started.
 This allows you to make a profit with zero risk involved.

 Once the two bets have settled, you’ll have access to your free bet or bonus.

-You repeat the same process, placing a back bet at the bookmaker and a lay bet at a betting exchange.
+You repeat the same no risk betting technique, placing a back bet at the bookmaker and a lay bet at the betting exchange.
 Only this time you use your free bet and make a guaranteed profit in the process.

 Sounds simple right?

-If you don’t believe us, take a look at our infographic below – our six steps to matched betting success.
+If you don’t believe us, take a look at our infographic below – our six steps to no risk matched betting success.

-Seasoned matched bettors spend about 5 minutes completing this process which certainly makes it one of the most time efficient ways to make money betting.
+Seasoned matched bettors can complete a single offer in less than 5 minutes.
+That certainly makes it one of the most time efficient ways to make money betting.

 No-risk matched betting example

 Beginners out there may feel a little overwhelmed so far.
-However, in the next section I’ll walk you through an example from start to finish to show you how simple matched betting really is.
+Not to worry, in the next section I’ll walk you through an example from start to finish to show you how simple matched betting really is.

 You can’t beat an example when it comes to explaining new concepts!